joshwyatt/keyboard_shortcuts/README.md

 `command + shift + [` or `ctrl + shift + tab` : move left one tab

 `command + NUMBER` : move to tab number NUMBER (not in Bash)

-`command + shift + 3` : screenshot - entire screen

-`command + shift + 4` : selective screenshot - click and drag mouse to capture a portion of the screen

 `fn + up` : page up